edu-samples/golang-wasm-browser/README.md

 # Go WebAssembly Example

 This project demonstrates how to compile Go code into WebAssembly and use it from a website.
+It includes two examples: a greeting function and a Fibonacci calculator.

 ## Prerequisites